“Federico! How are you?” asked Micca, my guide for a day in Lapland when he saw me walking into the arrival hall at Ivalo airport.

-“Excellent, because I have signed you up for an ice fishing contest that begins very shortly, let’s go.
+“Excellent, because I have signed you up for an ice fishing competition that begins very shortly, let’s go.
 Here are some chocolates, by the way.”
-And off we went.

 A Quick Overview of Inari- Saariselka Region in Lapland

 Ivalo is the second largest town in Finnish Lapland, a huge expanse of land covering the North of Finland and also the North of Sweden and Finland.
 This is a land of contrasts, with densely populated forests covered by snow during the winter months spotted by scattered lakes that remain frozen for a good part of the year.

-I had visited Inari for a few days five years ago, and fell in love with this part of the world.
-There’s a feeling of remoteness that has not been compromised by communications and services, and if you enjoy being in the wild even the slightest bit you’ll find Lapland to be the perfect winter playground.
+I had visited Inari and Saariselka five years ago, and fell in love with this part of the world.
+There’s a feeling of remoteness that has not been compromised by communications and services, and if you enjoy being in nature even the slightest bit you’ll find Lapland to be the perfect winter playground.

-At some point Micca drove off the main road to park the car and gave me the gear I’d be using to stay warm: a snowmobiling overall, some rubber boots and a small backpack, while he carried the other and an orange hole driller.
+At some point Micca drove off the main road to park the car and gave me the warm clothes I’d be using to stay warm: a snowmobiling overall, some rubber boots and a small backpack, while he carried the other a fishing line and an orange hole driller.
 I left my new backpack with all my gear but the camera in the car, thankfully.

 Micca opened the backpack and pulled the gear we would be needing to practice a sport I had really never given a second thought, but I was excited.
 It could have been the landscape, but the prospect of being lucky and actually fishing something was catching up.

 “This is how you do it”.
-He grabbed the hole driller and effortlessly drilled a whole through the ice layer which he estimated to be about 40 cm deep.
+He grabbed the ice drill and effortlessly drilled a whole through the ice layer which he estimated to be about 40 cm deep.
 When done, he pulled the fishing rods, and these turned out to be my first surprise, as ice fishing rods are not more than 40 cm long, and made of plastic.